 If you have not paid back everything you owe by the due date, you and the payday lender can make a deal to extend or renew the loan, as long as you are only charged interest.
 A payday lender can charge interest on an extended or renewed loan, but cannot add other fees or charges.

-Q - Are there other things a payday lender cannot do?
+Other things a payday lender cannot do

 A lender cannot: